omochi/FineJSON/README.md

     }
 ```

-`Foundation.JSONEncoder` undefine key order.
+`Foundation.JSONEncoder` does not define key order.
 So you may get this.

 ```
 {